National Register Nomination of the Minnehaha

 Constructed in 1906, salvaged in 1980, refurbished starting in 1990, and relaunched in 1996, the steamboat Minnehaha continues to ferry passengers as the only extant express boat, sometimes referred to as a streetcar boat, on Lake Minnetonka in Minnesota.
 The Minnehaha was one of six streetcar boats launched by the Twin City Transit Company in 1906 to provide service to lakefront communities around Lake Minnetonka.
 The streetcar boats, also called the Express Boats or “yellow jackets” due to their distinctive canary yellow exterior paint.
 The boats made stops at public and private docks, allowing those with lakefront property to commute to Minneapolis and visitors to spend a summer day on the waters of Lake Minnetonka.
 Row 10 authored the nomination of the Minnehaha to the National Register of Historic Places for local significance under Criterion A for its association with the themes of transportation and recreation.

-Historic Resources Survey of Denham Springs
+Historic Resources Survey of the Oil Center

 Historic Resources Due Diligence Studies